Portrait Art of Barack and Michelle Obama at the Smithsonian

 I prefer endearing character studies that offer insight into the lives and beings of historical figures to anything stuffy or pretentious.
 Down with portraits in front of bookcases, desks, windows, porticoes, staircases … with an Edwardian chair or velvet chesterfield looming in the background.

-Not all Presidents make it onto our currency, but some do …
+Some Presidents make it onto our currency …